steemit/devportal/_tutorials-python/using_keys_securely.md

 ## Intro

-All python tutorials will be in Python3 and developers following these tutorials should have sufficient knowlegde to use pip/pip3 package manager.
-Your development environment should be set up properly to test these tutorials.

 Steem python library has 2 ways to handle your keys.
 One is from source code, another one is through command line interface called `steempy`. `steempy` cli is installed by default when you install steem-python library on your machine.